Q. subject suffixes grammar.

 ¹ In QPE Tolkien said that -tye did not have a short form, but such a short form did appear in the Quendi and Eldar essay written around 1960, in the short imperative hecat “be gone [you]” (WJ/364).
 The short 2nd singular familiar form -t also appeared in an inflection chart from the mid-60s (VT49/48; PE17/75).
 Many Neo-Quenya writers therefore use this as the short form of -tye, and it is worth learning so you can recognize it.
 Personally, though, I recommend always using the longer form -tye.
 The suffix -t serves several other grammatical functions, such as the dual suffix or the 3rd person plural object suffix.

 ² In QPE Tolkien said that the long 3rd singular suffix was (rare) -se.
 In documents elsewhere he gave -sse (VT49/28).
 In yet another place he gave the long form as -s(te) for animates, and -s(sa) for inanimates (PE17/57).
-All three of these long variants appear in inflected verbs in the 1950s and 60s, but -sse is slightly more common and that is what I recommend using.
-In practice, the short third singular -s is by far the most common option, however.
+All three of these long variants appear in inflected verbs in the 1950s and 60s, but -sse is slightly more common and that is what I recommend using for animates.
+In practice, the short third singular -s is by far the most common option, used of both animates and inanimates.

 ³ Tolkien gave -lte in QPE, but the suffix -nte appears frequently as the 3rd plural suffix in Tolkien’s later writing as well (for example on UT/317).
 I personally prefer -nte over -lte, but the two appear so often it is hard to say one is better than the other.
-In one place Tolkien gave -nta as the inanimate 3rd plural suffix (PE17/57), but personally I would use -s and -nte/-lte for both animate and inanimate in verbal inflections.
+In one place Tolkien gave -nta as the inanimate 3rd plural suffix (PE17/57); if you prefer -lte and want an inanimate equivalent, you should probably use *-lta.

 Other pronominal verbal inflections: In several places (PE17/75, VT49/51) Tolkien listed the “impersonal” verbal suffixes -r (plural) and -t (dual); the “singular impersonal” was unmarked.
 The main use for these impersonal forms is for subject-verb agreement when there is an independent subject.
 This agreement is in number only, since any 1st or 2nd person subject is attached directly to the verb.
 See the entry on impersonal verbs for further discussion.